rpovelones/bootstrap-php/README.md

 # Bootstrap PHP

 This library is for anyone who writes PHP and loves using Bootstrap but finds writing some of the markup patterns tedious and a bit cumbersome (I'm looking at you tab sections :wink:).
-So I've developed a few helper classes for outputting the markup in a more concise and clean fashion.
+With that in mind, I developed a few helper classes for outputting the markup in a more concise and clean fashion.
+This way, we can not only keep our code clean and easy to read, but hopefully less error prone from having to copy and paste so much markup.

 [Check out a demo here →](https://rpdesignlab.com/libraries/bootstrap-php/demo/tabs/)

-Now, we are able to write simple markup like the example below instead of wading through a sea of markup, making sure all of your ids and classes match up.
+Now, we are able to write simple markup like the example below instead of wading through a sea of markup, making sure all of our ids and classes match up.

 ```php
 $tabs = new \RPD\Bootstrap\Tab_Section('myTab', [